An Innovation in Learning Mathematics

 The Math Zone is an innovation in mathematics education, merging e-learning technology with direct teaching methods to enhance student success.

-We are always making revisions to our operations to optimize learning and help foster student success.
+We are always striving to enhance and enrich our operations to optimize learning and to help foster student success.

 Approach to Teaching and Learning in the Math Zone

-Faculty in the Math Zone are on hand at all times to work with the technology and to guide students through the process of learning mathematics.
-Tutors are available to work one-on-one with students to help them master the details of mathematical problem solving.
+Faculty in the Math Zone are fully prepared to assist students with the software and guide them through the process of learning mathematics.
+Tutors are available to work one-on-one with students to help them master the material.

 *You may complete more than course in a single semester.
 You may also begin a second course and complete it in the following term.

 Practice, practice, practice: In addition to the three (3) hours of actual seat time, prepare to spend another six (6) hours per week using Hawkes Learning Software